 Fieldwork relied heavily on informants and guides.
 The informants provided information on the location and history of sites, while the guides, if not the informants themselves, lead the team to the sites.
-Key-informants were the elders of the community, who as custom dictates were also the government leaders, and so were the most knowledgeable about atoll history.
-They provided a never exhausting pool of knowledge to be further investigated ethnographically.
-Since precisely locating sites on the various islets was problematic the use of guides was essential.
-Information was obtained in casual meetings throughout the duration of the fieldwork; no formal questionnaire was developed.
+Key-informants1 were the elders of the community, who as custom dictates were also the government leaders, and so were the most knowledgeable about island history.